Introduction

 Timing matters just as much as variety.

-Some vegetables naturally prefer spring and autumn.
+Some vegetables prefer spring or autumn.
 If you sow them in the middle of summer, they may germinate, grow a little, then bolt before giving you much of a harvest.

-In summer, it helps to think in smaller windows rather than one big sowing session.
-Sow during cooler spells, after rain, or in the evening when the soil is not baking hot.
+In summer, it usually helps to sow during cooler spells, after rain, or in the evening when the soil is not baking hot.

 Keep Watering Consistent

-Consistent watering is one of the simplest ways to prevent bolting in vegetables.
+Consistent watering is one of the simplest ways to prevent bolting.

-The problem is not always one dry day.
-It is the repeated cycle of drying out, wilting, getting soaked, then drying out again.
+The problem is often not one dry day.
+It is the cycle of drying out, wilting, then being soaked again.
 That stop-start growth stresses plants and can push them towards flowering early.

 - Leafy crops